History of UFC

 - Heavyweight: 265 lb (120.2 kg)

 - Welterweight: 170 lb (77.1 kg)

 How do the UFC odds work?

 UFC odds are the standard American betting odds.
-The higher the number is, the less chance that athlete has of winning and the lower the negative number is, the higher chance that athlete has to win the fight.
-For example, fighter A is -200 and fighter B is +175, then fighter A has the higher chance to win.
+The higher the number is, the less chance that the athlete has of winning, and the lower the negative number is, the higher chance that the athlete has to win the fight.
+For example, if fighter A is -200 and fighter B is +175, then fighter A has a higher chance to win.